Glossary:

 As noted above, a terminal initially was a combination of keyboard and a screen which were connected to a remote computer through a network, modem or network.

-However, to allow the server programs some flexibility, the terminals had some limited computing power that enabled them to perform tasks beyond merely printing all received text.
+However, to allow the server programs some flexibility, the terminals had some actual (but limited) computing power.
+This enabled them to perform tasks beyond merely printing all received text.
 Instead, they could receive specific codes which were embedded in the text, and use these to format the output of the text, rather than just printing text left-to-right and top-to-bottom like a teletype.

 However, each manufacturer (e.g. IBM, Digital Equipment, Wyse Corp.) used different codes to perform the formatting of text, so the terminals to access a certain type of server needed to be bought from the manufacturer of the server.
-In other words, different manufacturers used different codes that the servers sent to the terminals in order to move the cursor, change the color, clear the screen and so on.
+In other words, different manufacturers used different codes that the servers sent to the terminals in order to move the cursor, change the color, manage the keyboard, modify screen attributes, clear the screen and so on.

-Among the best-known terminal manufacturers were DEC (who created the line very popular of VT-Terminals, including vt100, vt220 etc.) and IBM (using 3270 and 5250 terminals).
+Among the best-known terminal manufacturers were DEC (who created the line very popular of character oriented VT-Terminals, e.g. the vt100, vt220 etc.) and IBM (who preferred to use block-mode) with 3270 and 5250 terminals.
 There were also attempts to standardize codings for these tasks, the so-called ANSI terminals.

 For example, on a VT220 or ANSI terminal, to send the text "this is an error!" to the user's screen with the word "error" in red, the host would actually send This is an ^[31m error ^[0m! to the terminal emulator.
-Rather than displaying all the text, the VT220 terminal will strip the cryptic code parts ^[1m and ^[0m as commands and will print the text between them in a different color.
+Rather than displaying all the text, the VT220 terminal will strip the cryptic code parts ^[31m and ^[0m as commands and will print the text between them in a different color, like so: This is an error!

 Emulating a Terminal on Personal Computers